bastiendavid/speedrun-kata/README.md

 - Maybe have a look at some IDE cheat sheets.
 Here is [IntelliJ IDEA default keymap](https://resources.jetbrains.com/storage/products/intellij-idea/docs/IntelliJIDEA_ReferenceCard.pdf)
 - Yes, copy/paste from a previous run is considered as cheating.

+## Instructions of the stages

+Each instructions of the stages are in the source code.
+You can also find them here.

+### Stage 1

+Uncomment the tests, and make them pass.

+### Stage 2

+Refactor until there is only one level of indentation, you think the code is clean, and all the tests pass.

+### Stage 3

+Remove all the code duplications.

+### Stage 4

+Make this code clean.

+### Stage 5

+Refactor this code until all methods body is <= 5 lines, and you find the code clean.